We conducted 1 in vitro experiment and 3 in vivo trials to unveil the 3D’omic changes triggered by pathogen

 complementary data are

-The outcome of this Work Package will be 4 method reports, one of which has so far been shared with the European Commission.
+The outcome of Work Package were 4 method reports, which were shared with the consortium and the European Commission.